microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ## Platform specific extensions

 Extensions can now publish different packages for each platform VS Code is running on.
 This is very useful if your extension has platform specific dependencies, so you can control which exact binaries are a part of a platform package.
 The currently supported platforms are: `win32-x64`, `win32-ia32`, `win32-arm64`, `linux-x64`, `linux-arm64`, `linux-armhf`, `alpine-x64`, `darwin-x64`, `darwin-arm64` and `web`.

 VS Code client makes sure to download the corresponding package based on the platform the user is running on.

-You need to publish a package for each and every platform that your extension supports, since we do not support installing platform specific extensions on platforms for which a package has not been published.
-We are thus providing tooling to help with this potentially repetitive process.
+If the corresponding package is not published the extension will appear as disabled and VS Code will not allow users to download it.
+Thus you need to publish a package for each and every platform that your extension supports.
+Due to this we are providing tooling to help with this potentially repetitive process.

 ### Automatic publishing platform specific extensions using GitHub actions (recommended)